Polydile/dile-components/packages/dile-checkbox/README.md

 - **checked**: Boolean, defines the checkbox state.
 - **disabled**: Boolean, mark checkbox as disabled.
+- **name**: The name of the checkbox, only for identification purposes

 ### Custom events

 - **dile-checkbox-changed**: Every time the checkbox changes emits a dile-checkbox-changed event.
 The checkbox current state is received in the handler usign the event object "detail" property.

+when fired, the custom event sends a detail object, containing the checked state of the element and the value of the name property.

 ### CSS Custom Properties